Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 How to Meet People While Traveling Solo

 One of the biggest misconceptions about solo travel is that it’s lonely.
 In fact, solo travel often results in deeper and more meaningful connections than traveling with a group.
+When you’re traveling alone, you’re more approachable and more likely to strike up conversations with both locals and fellow travelers.

 Here are some tried-and-true ways I’ve made friends in new cities:

 I’ll never forget joining a cooking class in Lisbon where I met three other solo travelers.
 We ended up exploring the city together for the next four days!
+Solo travel gives you the flexibility to form genuine connections that might not happen when you’re already traveling with companions.

 Solo Travel Safety Tips

-- Share your itinerary with someone back home
+- Share your itinerary with someone back home and check in regularly

-- Arrive during daylight hours when possible
+- Arrive during daylight hours when possible, especially in unfamiliar cities

-- Research neighborhoods before booking accommodations
+- Research neighborhoods before booking accommodations to ensure you’re in a safe, well-connected area

-- Keep digital copies of important documents
+- Keep digital copies of important documents in cloud storage

-- Learn a few local phrases, especially for emergencies
+- Learn a few local phrases, especially for emergencies like “help” and “hospital”

 Best Times to Visit Solo Travel Hotspots

-- Tokyo: Spring (March-May) for cherry blossoms or Fall (Sept-Nov) for pleasant weather
+- Tokyo: Spring (March-May) for cherry blossoms or Fall (Sept-Nov) for pleasant weather and fewer crowds

-- Lisbon: May-June or September-October to avoid summer crowds
+- Lisbon: May-June or September-October to avoid summer crowds while still enjoying warm weather

-- Berlin: May-September for outdoor activities and festivals
+- Berlin: May-September for outdoor activities and festivals when the city truly comes alive

-- Mexico City: November-April during the dry season
+- Mexico City: November-April during the dry season for clearer skies and comfortable temperatures

-- Melbourne: March-May or September-November for mild temperatures
+- Melbourne: March-May or September-November for mild temperatures and cultural events

 The Solo Travel Experience: Why It’s Worth It